fanchlegal/framepy/docs/source/quickstart.rst

 The `models.py` is where you should define you models and `views.py` is where you should define you view functions.

-You can use the `static` directory to server static contents and the `templates` directory should hold all the templates for the views.
+You can use the `static` directory to serve static contents and the `templates` directory should hold all the templates for the views.

 The application package created here needs to be activated from the `settings`